5 Gamification examples that make Nike Run Club a top running app

 #1 Build on your community to increase user retention

 Nike Run Club fosters a sense of community that fulfills the human need to socialize.
 This way they encourage users to interact and keep each other motivated.
-Research confirms this leads to long-term mobile app engagement.
+Consequently, research confirms this leads to long-term mobile app engagement.

 Nike Run Club’s social elements greatly influence users to continue using the app.
-Not only do users have a social feed to interact on, but there are also plenty of opportunities to team up and form an exercise group with their friends.
+Not only do users have a social network and share options, but there are also plenty of opportunities to team up and form an exercise group with their friends.
 After all, it is the Nike Run Club!

 #2 Set timed challenges to trigger user participation

 Timed challenges are a great example of gamification when it comes to triggering user participation.
-Setting deadlines creates a sense of urgency and urges users to take action before it’s too late.
+Therefore, setting deadlines creates a sense of urgency and urges users to take action before it’s too late.

 #3 Celebrate progress to reinforce app engagement